Priyanka-987/kubernetes-installation/README.md

 - Familiarity with containerd runtime configuration.
 - Improved troubleshooting skills for node and networking issues.
 - Better understanding of Kubernetes networking using Calico.

+## Project Outcome

+Successfully deployed a Kubernetes cluster using kubeadm and containerd with Calico networking.
+Verified node readiness, system pod health, and cluster networking functionality.